cockroachdb/docs/v19.1/import.md

 Your `IMPORT` statement must reference a `CREATE TABLE` statement representing the schema of the data you want to import.
 You have several options:

 - Specify the table's columns explicitly from the [SQL client](use-the-built-in-sql-client.html).
-For an example, see [Manually specify the columns of an imported table](#manually-specify-the-columns-of-an-imported-table) below.
+For an example, see [Import a table from CSV](#import-a-table-from-csv) below.

 - Load a file that already contains a `CREATE TABLE` statement.
 For an example, see [Import a Postgres database dump](#import-a-postgres-database-dump) below.

 We also recommend [specifying all secondary indexes you want to use in the `CREATE TABLE` statement](create-table.html#create-a-table-with-secondary-and-inverted-indexes).
 It is possible to [add secondary indexes later](create-index.html), but it is significantly faster to specify them during import.